bakicakici/bakicakici.github.io/content/archive.md

 ---
 title: "Archive"
-description: "All the texts, courses, and things on this website—listed in reverse-chronological order."
+description: "All the texts, courses, and projects on this website—listed in reverse-chronological order."
 layout: "archives"
 ---